AlecAivazis/survey/README.md

     //check output of the function
     if result != true {
-        t.Fatalf("AskForPie returned false, but it should have returned true!")
+        t.Fatal("AskForPie returned false, but it should have returned true") }
-    }
 }